-The Montreat Conference Center is one of three national conference centers affiliated with the Presbyterian Church (U.S.A.).
-The conference center is under the management of the Mountain Retreat Association, which formed in 1905 and is a church related institute.
+The Montreat Conference Center is one of the largest conference centers affiliated with the Presbyterian Church (U.S.A.).
+The conference center is under the management of the Mountain Retreat Association, which formed in 1905 and is a church-related institute.
 For over 100 years, we have been a place set apart for those who journey here seeking a closer relationship with their Creator.

 Encountering God through relationships, renewal, recreation, and rest.

 - Cultivate an abiding faith in Jesus Christ through personal and congregational spiritual renewal and growth;